mathisschmieder/MMDVM_HS_Hat/README.md

 A fith mode LED has been added to the board to show NXDN activity.
 The two pin headers moved downwards a little.
 The rev1.4 stencil can be re-used if you manually add solder paste to R19 and D9 afterwards.

 ### Revision 1.6
 Inner RX/TX pins of Nextion connector have been swapped.
 External VCO inductor L6 was added.
 This is optional for VHF use.
+D-Star and DMR LEDs were swapped to flash LEDs in proper scan order :).

 ## BOM
 * All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=780b8eac44)